Hajj and Umrah

 - Avoid contact with camels as much as possible.

-- Avoid consumption of any type of raw milk or raw milk products, and any food that may be contaminated with animal secretions particularly from camels unless peeled and cleaned and/or thoroughly cooked.
+- Avoid consumption of any type of raw milk or raw milk products and any food that may be contaminated with animal secretions particularly from camels unless peeled and cleaned and/or thoroughly cooked.

 - Follow the advice of local health authorities; there are currently no travel restrictions in place.

-- Seek medical advice locally prior to travel back to the UK if symptoms develop (e.g. fever, cough or increasing breathlessness) within 14 days of travel so that appropriate clinical assessment, infection control measures and testing can be undertaken [15].
+- Seek medical advice locally prior to travel back to the UK if symptoms develop (e.g. fever, cough or increasing breathlessness) within 14 days of travel so that appropriate clinical assessment, infection control measures and testing can be undertaken.

+People who are acutely ill with an infectious disease are advised not to travel but to seek health advice immediately [15].
 Should British pilgrims become unwell within 14 days of their return, they should seek advice by calling their GP or NHS 111 and mention which countries they have visited, so that appropriate measures and testing can be undertaken.

 UKHSA provides further guidance for travellers to, and returning from the Middle East, alongside more detailed information for health professionals.